Children at the heart. Transforming futures at the core.

-All members of staff and governors accept responsibility for, and are committed to meeting the needs of, any ‘socially disadvantaged’ children who attend our school.
-We believe this commitment includes their pastoral and social needs as well as their academic progress.
-Our school is committed to the ‘narrowing the gap’ between different groups of children and improving the outcomes and life chances of children.
+Our mission statement is at the centre of our Pupil Premium Strategy.
+At Ackton Pastures Primary Academy, all members of staff and our governing body accept responsibility for, and are committed to meeting the needs of, any ‘socially disadvantaged’ children who attend our school.
+We believe this commitment includes their pastoral, social and special educational needs as well as their academic progress.
+Our school is committed to traising the attainment of all pupils, and ensuring that any gap which exists between different groups of children is reduced.
 The pupil premium money will form a vital part in this process, particularly for our most disadvantaged children.

 What is Pupil Premium Funding?